Direct, physically motivated derivation of triggering probabilities for spreading processes on generalized random networks: Introduction

 Spreading is a pervasive dynamic phenomenon, ranging in form from simple physical diffusion to the complexities of socio-cultural dispersion and interaction of ideas and beliefs~\cite{richerson2005a,chmiel2011a,romero2011a,rozin2001a,leskovec2009a,berger2009a,banerjee1992a,barsade2002a,bikhchandani1992a,rogers2003a,sieczka2011a}.
 Successful spreading in systems may manifest as an expanding front, such as in the spread of disease through medieval Europe~\cite{cliff1981a}, or through inherent or revealed networks, such as in pandemics in the modern era of global travel~\cite{colizza2007a}.
 Here, we focus on spreading processes operating on generalized random networks, which have proven over the last decade to be illustrative of spreading on real networks and at the same time to be analytically tractable~\cite{newman2001b,boguna2005a,meyers2006a,gleeson2007a,gleeson2008a,gleeson2010a,watts2002a,hackett2011a,ikeda2010a,romero2011a,munz2009a,watts2009a}.

-In contributing to the wealth of already known results for random network contagion model, we make two main advances here.
+In contributing to the wealth of already known results for contagion on random networks, we make two main advances here.
 First, we obtain, in the most general terms possible, an expression for the probability of global spreading from a single seed for a broad range of contagion processes acting on generalized, correlated random networks.
 By global spreading we mean a non-zero fraction of nodes in an infinite network are eventually infected.
 Second, we use an argument that is physically motivated and direct.
-Existing approaches rely on a range of mathematical techniques, such as probability generating functions~\cite{wilf2006a,newman2001b,newman2003a}, which, while being entirely successful in determining spreading probabilities as well as many other quantities, involve an obfuscation of the underlying physical mechanisms.
+Existing approaches rely on a range of mathematical techniques, such as probability generating functions~\cite{wilf2006a,newman2001b,newman2003a}, which, while being entirely successful in determining spreading probabilities and higher moments of cascade size distribution, obscure the underlying physical mechanisms.

 The present paper is a companion to our earlier work where we derived a general condition for the possibility (rather than probability) of global spreading for single-seed contagion processes acting on random networks~\cite{dodds2011b}.
+We used specific results from both works in a separate investigation of exactly solvable network spreading models~\cite{payne2011a}.
+As we show below, our expression for the probability of spreading naturally allows us to recover our expression for the possibility of spreading, and this is a purely mathematical exercise.
+Our key contribution is the direct derivation of triggering probabilities via physical arguments, as illustrated in Fig.~\ref{fig:gcgrn.connection}.

 We structure our paper as follows.
-In Sec.~\ref{sec:gcgrn.networks}, we define the broadest class of correlated random networks allowing for directed and undirected edges and arbitrary node and edge properties.
+In Sec.~\ref{sec:gcgrn.generalizedrandomnetworks}, we define the broadest class of correlated random networks allowing for directed and undirected edges and arbitrary node and edge properties.
 In Sec.~\ref{sec:gcgrn.contagion}, we define the general class of contagion processes that our treatment can encompass.
 In Sec.~\ref{sec:gcgrn.analysis}, we compute the probability that seeding a node of a given type generates a global spreading event.
-We use our formalism for six interrelated random network families with general contagion processes acting on them in Sec.~\ref{sec:gcgrn.application}, and we offer some concluding remarks in Sec.~\ref{sec:gcgrn.conclusion}.
+For completeness, in Sec.~\ref{sec:gcgrn.contagioncondition}, we derive the contagion condition (location of the endemic phase transition) result found in~\cite{dodds2011b}, and we show how non-physical expressions may arise through this mathematical route.
+We use our formalism for six interrelated random network families with general contagion processes acting on them in Sec.~\ref{subsec:gcgrn.applicationrandom}.
+In Secs.~\ref{subsec:gcgrn.applicationbipartite} and~\ref{subsec:gcgrn.simplebipartite}, we show how our approach readily applies to random bipartite networks, and we offer some concluding remarks in Sec.~\ref{sec:gcgrn.conclusion}.